Calonca/saveSession-ARKit-CoreML/README.md

 The nodes are arkit nodes composed by a point and a the name of an object You can change the anchor using the change anchor button but the nodes will be resetted

-The precision is given by by the precision of the compass, the more still you are the better is the precision Is planned the automatic addiction of multiple anchors to improve precision
+Right now the orientation precision is given by by the precision of the compass, the more still you are the better the precision but it is planned the automatic addiction of multiple anchors to improve it